manoelvsneto/asapqatdm/README.md

 ---

 > **Note:**
 > The qualitative networks are not provided in atlas.ti format because not all researchers have access to this tool.
-However, the data used in the qualitative analysis is fully available in open formats within this repository.
+However, all data used in the qualitative analysis is fully available in open formats within this repository.

+---